citysciencelab/cut-mobilities-of-care-masterportal/README.md

 processes.
 The tools in this repository are two add-ons for the [Connected Urban Twin (CUT)](https://www.hamburg.de/cut/) and gather mobility data of unpaid care workers.

 The first add-on is a storytelling tool that ....
+ADD DESCRIPTION

 The second add-on enables users to input their ....
+ADD DESCRIPTION

+### Docker
 This repository is ready to build with Docker if you plan on trying out the application.

+### Masterportal setup
-You can also build this repository with npm if you plan o connecting a database or adjusting the code to your needs.
+You can also start the application with npm if you plan on connecting a database, creating a new story or adjusting the code to your needs.

 #### Node.js